 While basic laboratory testing confirms THC, extensive research is needed to differentiate between Delta 8 and Delta 9 tetrahydrocannabinol concentration, so make sure you have proper documentation on you if you are out and about.

 How Does The Future Look Like For Delta 8 In NJ?

 The foreseeable future looks bright for Delta 8.
 With its growing popularity and legality in more states, hemp-derived cannabinoids are sure to be a mainstay in the cannabis market.

 We’re excited that Delta 8 is legal in New Jersey, and we can’t wait to see what kind of products come out of the Garden State.
-Until then, make sure you keep following our blog for all the latest cannabis news, and remember to always check your local jurisdiction for up-to-date state laws.
+Until then, keep following our blog for all the latest cannabis news, and always check your local jurisdiction for up-to-date state laws.

 Best selling 25mg Delta 8 Gummies